How to Transition from Easter to Spring Home Decor: Simple Swaps That Take Minutes

 spring decor accessories collage

-Compared to after Christmas, transitioning from Easter to spring decor is easy and quick.
+Compared to the transition from Christmas to spring decor, transitioning from Easter to spring decor is easy and quick.
 Want to be prepared for seasonal transitioning?
 Be ready with these ideas to transition from summer to fall decor.

 This time of year, transitioning from one holiday into a season (like Christmas to winter) should be a calm breather – before all the red, white and blue!